EMBASSY CULTURAL HOUSE

 Carole Condé & Karl Beveridge

 Carole Condé and Karl Beveridge live and work in Toronto.
-They have collaborated with various trade union and community organizations in the production of their staged photographic work over the past 40 years.
+They have collaborated with various trade union and community organizations in the production of their staged photographic work over the past forty years.

 Their work has been exhibited across Canada and internationally in both the trade union movement and art galleries and museums.
-Recently their work has been included in exhibitions: Really Useful Knowledge, Museo Reina Sofía, Madrid; the Noorderlicht Photofestival, Groningen, Holland; Toronto: Tributes and Tributaries, Art Gallery of Ontario; Public Exposures, jointly held at A Space Gallery, Trinity Square Video, YYZ Artists Outlet, Prefix ICA, and Urban Space, Toronto; and Bienal do Mercusol, Porto Alegre, Brasil.
+Recently, their work has been included in the following exhibitions: Really Useful Knowledge, Museo Reina Sofía, Madrid; the Noorderlicht Photofestival, Groningen, Holland; Toronto: Tributes and Tributaries, Art Gallery of Ontario; Public Exposures, jointly held at A Space Gallery, Trinity Square Video, YYZ Artists Outlet, Prefix ICA, and Urban Space, Toronto; and Bienal do Mercusol, Porto Alegre, Brazil.

-Carole and Karl have been active in several labour arts initiatives including the founding of the Mayworks Festival in Toronto and the Workers Arts and Heritage Centre in Hamilton, Ontario.
-They received the Ontario Federation of Labour's Cultural award in 1997; an Honourary Doctorate from OCAD University in 2010, and NSCAD University in 2015; the Cesar Chavez Black Eagle Cultural Award from the United Food and Commercial Workers (UFCW), Canada, in 2011; the Prix de mérite artistique from the Université du Québec à Montréal (UQAM) in 2013; and the Min Sook Lee Mayworks award for outstanding contribution to labour in 2014.
+Carole and Karl have been active in several labour arts initiatives, including the founding of the Mayworks Festival in Toronto and the Workers Arts and Heritage Centre in Hamilton, Ontario.
+They received the Ontario Federation of Labour's cultural award in 1997; an honorary doctorate from OCAD University in 2010 and from NSCAD University in 2015; the Cesar Chavez Black Eagle Cultural Award from the United Food and Commercial Workers (UFCW), Canada, in 2011; the Prix de mérite artistique from the Université du Québec à Montréal (UQAM) in 2013; and the Min Sook Lee Mayworks award for outstanding contribution to labour in 2014.
 Please visit their website for more information.

 Recent work